andrewcourtice/harlem/docs/src/extensions/official/lazy.md

 # Lazy Extension

-This is the official lazy extension for Harlem.
 The lazy extension adds the ability to define asynchronous getters that are automatically re-evaluated when the referenced state (or other reactive objects) change.

 ## Getting Started